ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

     - Description
     - Default
   * - :code:`cell_probability`
-    - The probability of a cell being *considered* to have this noise type.
+    - The probability of a cell date having its month and day swapped.
-      One way to think about this is the probability that a date is typed out.
-      Whether or not there are actually any errors depends on the next parameter.
     - 0.01 (1%)
-  * - :code:`token_probability`
-    - The probability of month and day swap.
-      **given that the cell is being considered for this noise type**.
-      One way to think about this is the probability of a month and day swap when the value is being typed out.
-    - 0.1 (10%)

 Make typos